Digital Trends in European Retail: Market Overview, Technology Challenges, and Use Cases

 As you can see, growth in online sales is happening in almost every part of the world right now.
 In this article, I’ll answer the question “What is retail transformation?”, and focus on European retailers that are now seeking ways to offer new sales channels to consumers, increase online order sizes, expand their audiences, and make their businesses more profitable and effective.

-Europe is now adopting retail practices from the United States and China, who remain the worldwide leaders in online shopping.
-Here, you’ll learn about ways to digitally transform your retail business and find out about the technology challenges in retail industry and use cases of technology in retail.
+Europe is now adopting retail practices from the United States and China, which remain the worldwide leaders in online shopping.
+Here, you’ll learn about ways to digitally transform your retail business and find out about the technology challenges in the retail industry and use cases of technology in retail.